 The company's first battery swap station in Norway was built at the end of October last year and was officially opened at the end of January this year.

 The NIO Norway team held a ceremony to celebrate the launch of the first battery swap station, and although it may not have seemed like much locally, it unexpectedly went viral on the Chinese Internet.

 Hours after the original celebration video started circulating on January 19, multiple recreated versions based on it were circulating on Chinese social media, and they were added with brand new soundtracks, creating a completely different feel to the action in the video.

-In Norway, NIO is also planning to open its second NIO House in the country at Strandgata 15 in Bergen, with a total area of 312 square meters, according to the Norwegian version of the NIO app posted at the end of May.
+In Norway, NIO is also planning to open its second showroom in the country at Strandgata 15 in Bergen, with a total area of 312 square meters, according to the Norwegian version of the NIO app posted at the end of May.

-The new NIO House is expected to open in the third quarter, one year after the opening of NIO's first facility in Norway.
+The new NIO showroom is expected to open in the third quarter, one year after the opening of NIO's first facility in Norway.

 NIO will also build two new battery swap stations in Bergen, according to information previously published in the Norwegian version of the NIO app.